 By Corinne Vail from ReflectionsEnroute

 The Sedlec Ossuary, or Bone Church, a world heritage site, is located only about 80 kilometers from Prague.
-It’s an easy drive if you have a car, but if not taking the train will get you there just as quickly.
+It’s an easy drive if you have a car, but if not, taking the train will get you there just as quickly.
 Trains leave about every two hours from the Hlavní Nádraží station in Prague.

 Once you arrive at the church, you do need to buy a ticket to enter (90 CZK for adults and 60 for children).
 The church is not very large, but it is striking.
 Immediately you will begin to encounter all kinds of skulls and bones.

 The church contains the remains of at least 40,000 people, and the way they are displayed is pretty amazing.
 They are incorporated into the decorations.
-There is a bone chandelier, bone coat of arms, as well as many hanging decorations – all made up of human bones.
+There is a bone chandelier, a bone coat of arms, as well as many hanging decorations – all made up of human bones.

-The original church was built in the 1400s, however, the bones didn’t become prevalent until after one of the Cistercian monks came back from the Holy Land bringing with him some blessed earth from Jerusalem.
+The original church was built in the 1400s, however, the bones didn’t become prevalent until after one of the Cistercian monks returned from the Holy Land bringing with him some blessed earth from Jerusalem.
 This made the church a popular place to be buried, and especially during the plague wars, more people came to be buried in the cemetery than there was space.

 Pilsner Urquell Brewery

 By Megan J. Anderson from Packing up the Pieces

 One of the Czech Republic’s most popular landmarks is located a little over an hour away from Prague in the town of Pilsen (Plzeň).
 Here, you’ll find the iconic Pilsner Urquell Brewery.
 The most famous brewery in the Czech Republic can be reached on a day trip from Prague via a guided tour, car, or a quick train ride.
 Both major bus companies, Flixbus and Regiojet, offer multiple departures daily.